Page contents

 Priority Services Register

 Did you know if you are of pensionable age, have a long-term medical condition or disability, or have children under the age of five, you can sign up for the Priority Services Register.
 This means that in the event of a water shortage you can receive free support and bottled water.
 You can also sign up with your electricity or gas supplier in case of a supply issue, so you are treated as a priority customer.
-Contact your utility companies directly to be put on their register.
+More information can be found on the Priority Services Register website.

 Support for veterans